-In keeping with this golden age of the Ocean World's history, the murder was peaceful, tidy and swift.
-Arr Hocor never knew what hit him, and his house remained for some minutes a scene of quiet.
-Only the ubiquitous lazh crystals which are worked into the corners and jambs of every Neptunian building filled the silent ether with their eternally rebounding, ghostlike messages.
-Those "voices" do not count as "noise" except when a sensitive is around to "hear" them.
+In keeping with this golden age of the Ocean World, the murder was peaceful, tidy and swift.
+Arr Hocor never knew what hit him, and his house remained a scene of quiet for some minutes after the deed was done.
+Only the ubiquitous lazh crystals, which are worked into the corners and jambs of every Neptunian building, filled the silence with their rebounding, ghostlike messages, which count as "voices" only when a sensitive is around to "hear" them.

 During this hushed interval the balance of probability, as Arr Hocor himself would have put it, remained in favour of the murderer's escape.
 Then, however - as he would likewise have put it - a new element was added to the equation.

 The study door slid open.
-A stocky woman stepped confidently across the threshold, with no inkling of the surprise that awaited her.
-Perceiving the slackness of the form at the desk, she drew a sharp breath, and clutched the door-handle.
-Then she quivered in annoyance at her own discomfiture.
+A stocky woman stepped confidently across the threshold.
+She lacked any inkling of the surprise that awaited her.
+Perceiving the slackness of the form at the desk, she drew a sharp breath, clutched the door-handle, and then quivered in the indignity of her own discomfiture.

-with the savant, who never answered letters; so instead she had relied on the reputation he had of responding
+with the savant, who never answered letters; so instead she had come unannounced, relying upon his reputation of responding

 to casual callers who shared his dedication to the mysterious

 abstractions of number... and now, she guessed, he would respond no more.